What's really going on behind the scene - our fight for user's privacy

 So we're helping the 'bad guys', right?

-It seems so, but then a few months later, after the recent (ahem, Turkey) elections, the 'bad guy' is a prominent member of parliament, and seems to (based on the news we read) really makes a positive change.
+It may seem so at first, but then a few months later, after the recent (ahem, Turkey) elections, the 'bad guy' is a prominent member of parliament, and seems to (based on the news we read) really makes a positive change.

 So who defines who is the bad guy?
 The ones in power, it seems.